|

 of the eye from vertically oval to round (round

 in many larvae captured over the reef).
-Transitional

-recruits develop a prominent black spot on
+Transitional recruits develop a prominent

-on the reef commonly show remnants of the
+Transitional recruits on the reef commonly

-melanophores on the fin-membrane edges characteristic
+show remnants of the melanophores on the fin-membrane

-of the larvae. |
+edges characteristic of the larvae. |

 |